Military career of Mustafa Kemal Atatürk: Senior captain at Third Army (1907–1910)

 In 1907, he was promoted to the rank of senior captain (Kolağası) and assigned to the Third Army in Monastir (now Bitola, North Macedonia).
 During this period he joined the Committee of Union and Progress (CUP).

 In 1908, the Young Turk Revolution seized power from the then reigning Sultan Abdülhamid II and Mustafa Kemal became a senior military figure.
 As one of the first members of the CUP, he played a role in the revolution of 1908.
 He was deployed to Tripolitanya where he unsuccessfully attempted to persuade the local Arab notables of the policies of the CUP.
 However, in later years he became known for his opposition to, and frequent criticism of, policies pursued by the CUP leadership.
 Soon thereafter, Mustafa Kemal's relationship with Enver Pasha deteriorated.
 As a result, when Enver Pasha emerged as the foremost military leader after 1913, Mustafa Kemal was excluded from the center of power.

 Ministry of War (1910–1911)

 In 1910, Atatürk took part in the army maneuvers in Picardy, France, and in 1911 he entered service at the Ministry of War (Harbiye Nezareti) in Constantinople (now Istanbul).

 Italo-Turkish War (1911–1912)

 Later in 1911, he volunteered to fight in the Italo-Turkish war in the Ottoman Vilayet of Tripolitania (present-day Libya) to oppose the Italian invasion.
 Following the successful defense of Tobruk on 22 December 1911, he was appointed commander of the forces at Derna on 6 March 1912.

 Balkan Wars (1912–1913)

-He returned to Constantinople following the outbreak of the Balkan Wars in October 1912.
+He returned to Istanbul following the outbreak of the Balkan Wars in October 1912.
 During the First Balkan War, Mustafa Kemal fought against the Bulgarian army at Gallipoli and Bulair (Bolayır) on the coast of Thrace.
 He also played a crucial role in the recapture of Adrianople (Edirne) and Didymoteicho during the Second Balkan War.